-From time to time for the benefit of those new to FHR18 by DBS or 36FDMR by OCBC, we need to give a quick lowdown on the different types of mortgage packages, or mortgage pegs to be precise, in the market.
+From time to time for the benefit of those new to FHR18 (DBS home loans) or 36FDMR (OCBC home loans), we need to give a quick lowdown on the different types of mortgage packages, or mortgage pegs to be precise, in the market.

 A mortgage peg as the name suggests, is the index that the home loan is pegged to.
 As the index fluctuates in value over time so does one’s interest rate which is often contracted with the mortgagee, or the bank, by adding a certain “spread”, or gross profit margin on the chosen peg.
 There are generally 3 types of mortgage pegs in the market – SIBOR-based, Board-based or Deposit-based with the last being the newest and most popular in last one year or so.

 Compare All Latest Rates 2020